 Unlike a corporation, our partnership agreement requires us to make quarterly distributions to our unitholders of all available cash reduced by any amounts of reserves for commitments and contingencies, including capital and operating costs and debt service requirements.
-The value of our common units may decrease in direct correlation with decreases in the amount we distribute per common unit.
+The value of our units and other limited partner interests may decrease in direct correlation with decreases in the amount we distribute per unit.
 Accordingly, if we experience a liquidity problem in the future, we may not be able to issue more equity to recapitalize.

-Cost reimbursements due our general partner may be substantial and will reduce our cash available for distribution to holders of common units.
+Cost reimbursements and fees due to Enterprise Products GP may be substantial and will reduce our cash available for distribution to holders of our units.

-Prior to making any distribution on our common units, we will reimburse our general partner and its affiliates, including officers and directors of our general partner, for expenses they incur on our behalf.
-The reimbursement of expenses could adversely affect our ability to pay cash distributions to holders of common units.
-Our general partner has sole discretion to determine the amount of these expenses, subject to an annual limit.
-In addition, our general partner and its affiliates may provide us other services for which we will be charged fees as determined by our general partner.
+Prior to making any distribution on our units, we will reimburse Enterprise Products GP and its affiliates, including officers and directors of Enterprise Products GP, for expenses they incur on our behalf.
+The reimbursement of expenses could adversely affect our ability to pay cash distributions to holders of our units.
+Enterprise Products GP has sole discretion to determine the amount of these expenses.
+In addition, Enterprise Products GP and its affiliates may provide other services to us for which we will be charged fees as determined by Enterprise Products GP.

-Our general partner and its affiliates have limited fiduciary responsibilities and conflicts of interest with respect to our partnership.
+Enterprise Products GP and its affiliates have limited fiduciary responsibilities to, and conflicts of interest with respect to, our partnership, which may permit it to favor its own interests to your detriment.

-The directors and officers of our general partner and its affiliates have duties to manage the general partner in a manner that is beneficial to its members.
-At the same time, our general partner has duties to manage our partnership in a manner that is beneficial to us.
-Therefore, our general partner's duties to us may conflict with the duties of its officers and directors to its members.
+The directors and officers of Enterprise Products GP and its affiliates have duties to manage Enterprise Products GP in a manner that is beneficial to its members.
+At the same time, Enterprise Products GP has duties to manage our partnership in a manner that is beneficial to us.
+Therefore, Enterprise Products GP's duties to us may conflict with the duties of its officers and directors to its members.
 Such conflicts may include, among others, the following: